eerotal/depswarm/README.md

 ### depends

 This key is used to declare any dependencies the stack has on other stacks.
-When *depstack* encounters dependencies, it deploys the dependency stacks first before deploying the stack original stack.
-Each key in `depends` is a deployment target which is specified to the *depstack* command when deploying a stack.
+When *depswarm* encounters dependencies, it deploys the dependency stacks first before deploying the stack original stack.
+Each key in `depends` is a deployment target which is specified to the *depswarm* command when deploying a stack.
 This enables you to specify different stack dependencies for example when deploying to production vs. development.
 The deployment targets must simply contain a list of stacks to deploy.

-*depstack* expects that all stack directories are located in a common root directory.
+*depswarm* expects that all stack directories are located in a common root directory.
 Dependencies are deployed in the order they are specified in the configuration file.

 ### deploy

-This key is used to declare the separate YAML files the stack uses. *depstack* calls these files *partials*.
+This key is used to declare the separate YAML files the stack uses. *depswarm* calls these files *partials*.
 All *partials* must be located in a directory called `stack.d` at the root of a stack directory.
-Each key in `deploy` is a deployment target which is specified to the *depstack* command when deploying a stack.
+Each key in `deploy` is a deployment target which is specified to the *depswarm* command when deploying a stack.
 This enables you to specify a different stack composition for example when deploying to production vs. development.
 The deployment targets must simply contain a list of file names in `stack.d`.